Frndly TV and Philo are two of the cheapest live TV streaming services available right now, but are either of them worth your money?

 I tried out both services using a Roku Express and experienced no issues.
 It only took a few clicks of my Roku remote to find the shows I wanted to watch, and there was no excessive load or lag time.
 If you’re a first-time streamer or just watching your budget, I recommend the Roku Express because it’s available for a one-time cost of less than $30.

-For families, the ability to watch multiple streams at once is an essential feature.
+The ability to watch multiple streams at once is an essential feature for families.
 Philo allows users to stream on up to three devices at the same time, and up to 10 personal profiles can be created per account.

 However, things aren’t quite as straightforward with Frndly TV.
 The number of streams depends on the plan that you choose, and they range from one to four.